yuuuu7/NC-Reverse-Shell/ReadME.md

 4. You should be able to spawn a shell on your target machine
 5. pls do this using a sandbox 💀

 Note: The netcat will run and listen only one time each time you run the executable.
-To re-enable Netcat to listen for incoming connections, simply execute the executable once more.
+To re-enable Netcat to listen for incoming connections, simply run the executable once more.